Think Louisville doesn't offer any activities for kids? Think again.

 Joe Huber's Family Farm in Borden, Ind., is a bit of a drive outside of Louisville, but once you're there, it's easy to spend a whole day at this working farm.
 Kids can go on a wagon ride, feed the animals at the petting zoo, find their way through a cornfield maze, fish, ride a train, play on a playground, and pick fruit and vegetables, to name a few.
-While some activities are free, a few, such as the pony rides, have a small fee.
+While some activities are free, a few, such as the cow-train rides, have a small fee.

 Relive Baseball History at the Louisville Slugger Museum

 There are few names more famous in baseball than Louisville Slugger.
 See where the company's legacy began at their museum and factory in Louisville.
 In addition to a tour of the museum, visitors can also watch bats get made at the adjacent factory and everyone gets a souvenir bat to take home.
 (Don't miss the world's largest baseball bat on the building's exterior!)